syntasso/kratix-docs/docs/main/05-reference/02-statestore/03-bucketstatestore.md

 ### IAM

-When `authMethod: IAM` is set Kratix will assume that the place in which Kratix is running has been given permissions to authenticate with the S3 API using its IAM Role.
-In practise this might mean that your running Kratix in AWS, and that the node role for the instance Kratix is running on has been given permissions to read/write to the bucket.
-Similarly rather than giving the node role permissions you may be using [IAM Roles for ServiceAccounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to give permissions to just the Kratix container.
-With both approaches the configuration for Kratix is the same:
+When `authMethod: IAM` is set, Kratix will assume that the place in which it's running has been given permissions to authenticate with the S3 API using its IAM Role.
+In practise, this might mean that you are running Kratix in AWS, and that the node role for the instance Kratix is running on has been given permissions to read/write to the bucket.
+Similarly, rather than giving the node role permissions, you may be using [IAM Roles for ServiceAccounts](https://docs.aws.amazon.com/eks/latest/userguide/iam-roles-for-service-accounts.html) to give permissions to just the Kratix container.
+With both approaches the configuration for the State store is the same:

 ```yaml
 ---